balasl342/go-gin-starter-template/README.md

-# MyApp
+# Go Gin Starter Template

-MyApp is a sample Go application using the Gin framework, designed with a clean and scalable project structure.
+go-gin-starter-template is a sample Go application using the Gin framework, designed with a clean and scalable project structure.

 ## Table of Contents